lsst-ts/ts_labview_tcp_json/src/README.md

 1. You can only stop the Simulator Component if you stop de TCP Server before.
 2. If you want to stop the TCP Client while the TCP Server is running, the Server will wait for a new Client connection.

+### Utility

+Convert to Key Value Pair functions:

+We will provide to the user a group of functions to transform the controls to string for the event/telemetry publish.
+We provide the polymorphic vi to simplify the use by the LabVIEW component.
+Data types provided are:

+- Numeric Double.
+- Numeric Integer.
+- String.
+- Boolean.
+- Numeric 1D-Array.
+- Numeric 2D-Array.

+Please us the `convertToKeyValuePair.vi` to call all functions or the `convertToKeyValuePair_example.vi` to use as an example.